Group Class Information

 registration

-Students must pre-register (sign up) and pay online (see Class Registration & Payment tab) at least 24 hours prior to the first class of the month.
-Classes will run (and are paid) by the month.
-No in-person sign-up or cash/check payments are available at this point.
-We reserve the right to cancel a session if not enough dancers sign up prior to the first class of the month.
+Students must pre-register (sign up) and pay online (see Class Registration & Payment tab) at least 24 hours prior to the first class of the session.
+No in-person sign-up or cash/check payments are available.
+We reserve the right to cancel a session if not enough dancers sign up prior to the first class of the session.
+In that case, a refund will be given.

-Cost break-down (prices per person, payable by the month):
+Cost break-down (prices per person, payable by the session):

 Bronze Ballroom Levels, Swing 101, and Ballroom Ballet: $11/class